-Patients that were completely cleared at the end of the clinical study, i.e. 3 months after the last PDT, were included into the analysis.
-Patients or lesions completely cleared 3 months after the last PDT, but then diagnosed and/or treated at or before FUP visit 1 (i.e. 6 months after the last PDT) or FUP visit 2 (i.e. 12 months after the last PDT) were assessed as recurrent.
-In study ALA-AK-CT003, all totally cleared lesions were examined individually, both in patients with all lesions cleared and those with lesions remaining.
-Following each individual lesion was not done in study ALA-AK-CT002 (comparative study), where only complete responders were considered during FUP.
-The consequence of this is that if a subject in study ALA-AK-CT002 received any AK-therapy between the end of the clinical phase and FUP visit 2, or if a subject was flagged as recurrent, but the number of recurrent AKs was not recorded, all of the subjects' lesions were defined as recurrent.
+Patients who were completely cleared at the end of the clinical study, i.e. 3 months after the last PDT, were included in the analysis.
+Patients or lesions completely cleared 3 months after the last PDT, but then diagnosed and/or treated at or before FUP visit 1 (FUP1; i.e. 6 months after the last PDT) or FUP visit 2 (FUP2; i.e. 12 months after the last PDT) were assessed as recurrent.
+In study ALA-AK-CT003, all totally cleared lesions were examined individually, both in patients with all lesions cleared and in those with lesions remaining.
+The following of each individual lesion was not done in study ALA-AK-CT002 (comparative study), where only complete responders were considered during FUP.
+The consequence of this is that if a subject in study ALA-AK-CT002 received any AK therapy between the end of the clinical phase and FUP2, or if a subject was flagged as recurrent, but the number of recurrent AKs was not recorded, all of the subjects' lesions were defined as recurrent.
 This leads to an overestimation of lesion-based recurrence rates in study ALA-AK-CT002.

-If a patient was recurrent at FUP visit 1 he was also counted as recurrent at FUP visit 2, irrespective of an AK-therapy that may have cleared the patient in the meantime.
+If a patient was recurrent at FUP1 they were also counted as recurrent at FUP2, irrespective of an AK therapy that may have cleared the patient in the meantime.